naman2304/notes/ddia.md

 * **Schema Flexibility** - schema-on-read, like dynamic (runtime) type checking (Python) where schema is handled at application layer while reading (client have no guarantees what data they will get; called schemaless but that's misleading).
 * **Locality** - JSON representation has better _locality_ than the multi-table SQL schema.
 All the relevant information is in one place, and one query is sufficient.
 The database typically needs to load the entire document, even if you access only a small portion of it.
 On updates, the entire document usually needs to be rewritten, it is recommended that you keep documents fairly small.
 * **Example** - MongoDB, CouchDB, RethinkDB, Espresso
+* Supports complex queries like aggregation (MapReduce implementation in MongoDB and CouchDB)

 **PostgreSQL does support storing JSON documents in a single cell.
 RethinkDB supports relational-like joins in its query language.
 Relational and document databases are becoming more similar over time**